mozilla/gecko-dev/devtools/docs/contributor/tests/performance-tests-damp.md

 ```bash
 ./mach talos-test --suite damp --subtests console
 ```
-This command will run all tests which contains "console" in their name.
+This command will run all tests which contain "console" in their name.

-Note that in continuous integration, DAMP tests are split in smaller tests suites: `damp-inspector`, `damp-other` and `damp-webconsole`.
+Note that in continuous integration, DAMP tests are split into smaller tests suites: `damp-inspector`, `damp-other` and `damp-webconsole`.
 Actually `--suite damp` is only used locally because it contains all possible tests and makes it easier to use.
-But if needed you can substitute `damp` with any of the other test suites if you want to only run tests associated to a given test suite.
+But if needed you can substitute `damp` with any of the other test suites if you want to only run tests associated with a given test suite.
 You can find the mapping between tests and test suites in [damp-tests.js](https://searchfox.org/mozilla-central/source/testing/talos/talos/tests/devtools/addon/content/damp-tests.js).
 ### Command line options

 #### Running tests only once